Did you miss me?

 - ½ tsp. grated orange peel

-Combine cream cheese and sugar, mixing at medium speed on electric mixer until well blended.
-Add eggs, one at a time, mixing well after each addition.
+Combine cream cheese and sugar, mixing at medium speed until well blended.
+Add eggs one at a time, mixing well after each addition.
 Blend in sour cream and vanilla.
-Blend ½ cup chocolate into 3 cups batter.
-Blend liqueur and peel into remaining batter.
+Blend chocolate into 3 cups batter.
+Blend orange extract and peel into remaining batter.
 Pour chocolate batter over crust.
-Bake at 350° for 30 minutes.
-Using a thin knife or small offset spatula, loosen cake from rim of pan.
-Cool before removing rim of pan.
+Bake at 350° for 30 min.
+Reduce oven temperature to 325°.
+Spoon remaining batter over chocolate layer and continue baking 30 min.
+Loosen cake from rim of pan and cool before removing rim of pan.
+Chill for several hours.